Immortal Bach: Music

 Immortal Bach is an arrangement of the first line of Bach's four-part setting of the funeral song "Komm, süßer Tod".
 The song for a singer and basso continuo appeared in Schemellis Gesangbuch, BWV 478.
 The text of the first eight measures which Nystedt used is "Komm, süßer Tod.
 Komm, sel'ge Ruh'.
 Komm führe mich in Friede."
 (Come, sweet death.
-Komm, blessed rest.
+Come, blessed rest.
 Come and lead me to peace.)
 Nystedt harmonised the bassline to a four-part setting a cappella.
 The choir first sings this setting.
-What follows is an arrangement scheme, according to which the singers perform the same music, but in different tempo.
-In the first and third phrase, all voices begin together and hold the first note for a long time until each voice moves forward in different tempo, and all wait at the end of the phrase until united again.
-The second phrase is treated slightly differently: the sopranos alone enter on a forceful high note, while the lower voices enter together later, then proceeding as in the other phrases.
+What follows is an arrangement scheme, according to which the singers perform the same music, but in different tempi.
+In the first and third phrase, all voices begin together and hold the first note for a long time until each voice moves forward in different tempi, and all wait at the end of the phrase until united again.
+The second phrase is treated slightly differently: the sopranos alone enter on a forceful high note, while the lower voices enter together moments later, continuing together from there as in the other phrases.
 The work begins and ends pianissimo.
 Nystedt recommended to place the singers surrounding the audience.

 Vladimir Morosan, a Russian composer and musicologist with a focus on sacred choral music, wrote liner notes for Hyperion Records and described the result as "theology expressed in sound", giving meaning to the phrase "time-less", and as a "glimpse ... of eternity".